-The Company remains committed to the well-being and safety of its employees, agents, customers, guests, vendors, and shareholders in our resolve to maintain a stable and secure business environment.
+The Company remains committed to the well-being and safety of its employees, agents, customers, guests, vendors and shareholders in our resolve to maintain a stable and secure business environment.
 In response to the COVID-19 pandemic, our crisis management and incident response teams guided the Company through an expedited, yet smooth, transition towards working remotely.
-We efficiently transitioned approximately 80-85% of the Company's total workforce, excluding agents, to working remotely and continued to operate in a mostly remote capacity throughout 2021, allowing individuals to return to our campuses on a limited and voluntary basis.
-As we transition out of our pandemic response phase, we will continue to provide our employees flexible workplace options and flexible schedule opportunities, as appropriate by the department and role requirements.
-The Company successfully transitioned most sales and recruiting of agents to a virtual experience in 2020.
-Agency operations mostly remained a virtual experience during 2021, providing limited occurrences of in-person exposure.
-The agency operations will continue to offer both virtual and in-person experiences.
+In 2022, the Company continued to implement steps that were effective during the pandemic to ensure the health and safety of our employees, including: